 Our Young Coach Education Programme in Mumbai, India (October 2013 – October 2014) trained 29 Young Coaches in three modules of one week each.
 The project’s main social focus was on locally relevant issues, such as women‘s rights, WASH (water, sanitation and hygiene), school dropouts, and early marriage.

-Our Young Coach Education Programme in Entebbe and Gulu in Uganda (May 2012 – May 2013) trained 30 Young Coaches in four modules of one week each.
+Our Young Coach Education Programme in Entebbe and Gulu in Uganda trained 30 Young Coaches in four modules of one week each.
 The project’s main focus was on malaria prevention, water, sanitation and hygiene (WASH), and children’s rights.
+In 2017, a follow-up programme and refresher course was run in Mukono.

 Our Young Coach Education Programme in Bethlehem in the West Bank region (January – October 2011) trained 16 Young Coaches in four modules of three days each.
 The project’s main focus was to implement a football education programme in the Palestinian Territories.